Black and white rendering of computer chip circuitry

 Association for Women in Science (AWIS)

-Duke is an institutional member of the Association for Women in Science and individual memberships are free for Duke students, staff and faculty.
-AWIS advocates for gender equity and the advancement of women in STEM fields, and offers professional development, networking, mentorship, and leadership opportunities.
+Duke is an institutional member of the Association for Women in Science and individual memberships are free for all Duke students, staff and faculty.

 Duke Technology Scholars Program